The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Delegation of Decision-Making to Autonomous Agents in Socio-Technical Systems

-With digital assistance and interconnectivity available ubiquitously, humans will increasingly delegate their social, economic or data-related transactions to artificial autonomous agents, both for reasons of convenience or complexity.
-This multidisciplinary project investigates possible designs and questions of trust or acceptance, using computational agent models that are validated in behavioural experiments as well as virtual and augmented reality technologies to examine aspects of representation and socio-technical acceptance.
+With digital assistance and interconnectivity available ubiquitously, humans will increasingly delegate their social, economic, or data-related transactions to artificial autonomous agents, both for reasons of convenience or complexity.
+This multidisciplinary FWO/FNR-cofunded project investigates possible designs and questions of trust or acceptance, using computational agent models validated in behavioural experiments as well as virtual and augmented reality technologies to examine aspects of representation and socio-technical acceptance.
+For the DELICIOS project, the VR/AR Lab collaborates with colleagues at Belgian partner institutions Ghent University and Vrije Universiteit Brussel.

 Légionnaires Rallye